etaMS20/konfusius/README.md

 ---

-## Current Setup to host the app on wordpress
+## Deploying the app on wordpress

-1. Compile with production config and custom base-href
+On git-pushes the app fill be automatically deployed to wordpress using `.github/workflows/deploy.yml`

 ```
  ng build --configuration=production --base-href=/festival/
 ```

-2. Upload the local content of `dist/konfusius` to `/festival` which is located at the wordpress root

 ---